unckleg/unckleg/README.md

 Hi there 👋, my name is Djordje Stojiljkovic.
-I am a Full Stack Software Developer, living in Belgrade/Serbia working for @endava.
+I am a Full Stack Software Developer, living in Belgrade/Serbia working for Endava.